monsoonmaelstrom/book2/book2.md

 “Think of it less as a push and more of drip or a trickle,” I answer.

 “Can I see one of you guys do it first?
-I think that might help.”
+I think it might help.”

 I look at Davy and he shrugs.
 “Okay,” I say as I place my hand against Davy’s, and he starts trickling energy into me.
 I’ve never actually had anyone do this to me before, and it feels so weird.
 It’s like my hand is vibrating from the inside out.
 It doesn’t hurt, but the sensation isn’t exactly pleasant.
 Still, I stay there for a few seconds before pulling my hand back.